Subscribe to my free email series for 20+ years of life coaching experience.

-Find The Best Life Coach Marketing Plan For YOU!
+Finding The Best Life Coach Outsourcing Plan For YOU!

-I subscribe to several coaching forums and help raising their profile and getting clients is the help most asked for by new and experienced coaches alike.
+I subscribe to several coaching forums and how to find clients is the help most asked for by new and experienced coaches alike.

-The replies to such posts often include assurances from coaches and others that "this course", or "failsafe method" has worked for the author and is the way to go and offering (often at considerable expense) to pass on the magic client attracting template.
+The replies to such posts often include assurances from coaches and/or marketing "experts" that "this course", or "failsafe method" has worked for the author and is the way to go. and offering (often, in the case of marketers, at considerable expense) to pass on the magic client attracting template.

-The truth is that one size does not fit all when it comes to a life coach marketing plan.
-A marketing strategy that may work for one coach may be totally wrong for another.
+The truth is that a marketing strategy that may work for one coach may be totally wrong for another.

 Basically it's about that wonderful coaching tool, the Be Do Have model.
 Who do you have to BE to be able to DO what needs to be done to attract or HAVE those ideal clients?